 When I was around nine years old, my dad and I began the tradition of Sunday brunches after church.
-When the service ended, we’d mingle for a bit in the courtyard catching up with other members and friends before driving home, swapping out our suit and dress for sweats, and heading into the kitchen for quality father-daughter time spent around the stove.
+When the service ended, we’d mingle for a bit in the courtyard to catch up with other members and friends before driving home, swapping out suits and dresses for sweats, and heading into the kitchen for quality father-daughter time spent around the stove.

 Since I was still a little apprehensive handling hot pans, my job was to grate the big block of sharp cheddar cheese and whisk together three eggs at a time in a small bowl.
 Dad looked on from the stove, double-checking whenever I asked, where he fried thick strips of bacon to crispy perfection.